bernikr/esphome-wienernetze-im150-smartmeter/README.md

 As an alternative you can use the text_sensors which always result in the full counter of the meter (in Wh not kWh) but using them further would require a bit post processing (probably a template sensor) in Home Assistant in order to use them as proper numeric sensors.

 ## Tested Hardware
 This component shoud work on all ESP8266 and ESP32 microcontrollers with an IR read-head attached to them.
-I used a ready made read-write head with an ESP01s built in that I got for 30€ on [ebay](https://www.ebay.de/itm/296067484432).
+I used a ready made read-write head with an ESP01s built in that I got for 30€ on [ebay](https://www.ebay.at/sch/i.html?_nkw=lesekopf+tasmota).
+If they are advertised to be used with Tasmota, they should work.

 ## Thanks
 The following resources were much help in the development of this component: